-Looking to store rainwater runoff during times of heavy rainfall, to maximise your water capacity.
-Depending on where you are located it may require the installation of an on-site detention tank/s.
-The purpose of the installing the tank is not only to conserve water, it also supports urban development and protect the community, by bringing about a reduction in the number of floods to the local area.
+Looking to store rainwater runoff during times of heavy rainfall and maximise your water capacity.
+Depending on where you are located you may require the installation of an on-site detention tank/s.
+The purpose of the installing the tank is not only to conserve water, its also supports urban development and protects the community, by bringing about a reduction in the chance of flooding in the local area.

 What is an On-Site Detention Tank (OSD)?

-Also referred to as on-site stormwater detention tank, an OSD is the system of detaining storm water and slowing discharging it to the council storm water system or to the drainage, by providing an on-site temporary storage.
-It is important to pay particular attention to the fact that an on-site detention tank only slows down the flow rate and it should not retain the water for use in other purposes.
+Also referred to as on-site stormwater detention tank, an OSD is the system for detaining storm water and slowing discharging it to the council storm water system or to the drainage areas, by providing an on-site temporary storage.
+It is important to pay particular attention to the fact that an on-site detention tank only slows down the flow and it should not retain water for use in other purposes.
 The tank that collects water for use domestically is called a retention tank or a rainwater tank.